Package 'MACSr'

 Arguments

-Sorted BAM files containing the ATAC-seq reads.
+Input files containing the aligment results for ATAC-seq paired end reads.
 If multiple files are given as '-t A B C', then they will all be read and pooled together.
+The file should be in BAMPE or BEDPE format (aligned in paired end mode).
+Files can be gzipped.
+Note: all files should be in the same format!
 REQUIRED.

 outdir